 Day 2: We reach the confluence of the Colorado and Green Rivers.
-The Ute Indians believed the Confluence to be the center of the universe, and some people still do.
+The Ute Indians believe the Confluence to be the center of the universe.
 Just below the meeting of these two rivers enjoy a view of the Doll House, an appropriately named collection of freestanding, sandstone columns.
 Ascend steeply to the canyon rim in the Maze District with red rock formations.
 After descending to the river, the rapids of Cataract Canyon await.
 The climax: Big Drop Rapids with Little Niagara and Satan’s Gut.

 As mentioned earlier, this is a sample itinerary and should not be thought of as the trip you will experience.
 It is intended to give an idea of what the trip will be like.
 It could also be exactly what you do.
 Keep an open mind, be flexible, go with the flow, and enjoy!